 The more frequently a person uses mushrooms, the more of the drug they will have to take to achieve similar effects.

 Can Shrooms Treat Alcoholism?

 There is limited research available on treating alcohol use disorder with shrooms.
 However, early research shows that microdosing with psilocybin mushrooms may have some benefits.

 If you or a loved one are ready to begin recovering from drug use, contact AddictionResource.net today for more information about treatment options.

 For some people, mushroom use is combined with other types of drug abuse, causing a disorder called polysubstance abuse.

-Whether a person is addicted to multiple drugs or mushrooms alone, various types of addiction treatment are available.
+Whether a person is using multiple drugs or mushrooms alone, various types of addiction treatment are available.